Kotlin/kotlinx.serialization/docs/serializers.md

 ```

 You must bind this serializer to a class using one of the approaches explained in this chapter.
 We'll
-follow the [Passing a serializer manually](#passing-a-serializer-manually) appraoch for this example.
+follow the [Passing a serializer manually](#passing-a-serializer-manually) approach for this example.

 ```kotlin
 fun main() {